 Important: Because the “Add to cart” button is automatically hidden on site publish, do not also hide the “Subscribe now” button, or your customers will not be able to purchase subscription products.

 How to add the Subscriptions element to your User account page

-Note: If you enabled Ecommerce on your site before enabling Memberships, the Subscription element is automatically added to the User account page.
+Note: If you enabled Ecommerce on your site before enabling User Accounts, the Subscription element is automatically added to the User account page.

 The Subscriptions element can only be added to the User account page.
 You can use it to show your users which (if any) subscriptions are active for their account, the purchase date, and the next billing date.
 Users can also cancel active subscriptions and are provided with a record of that change in their account.

 If a user cancels a subscription, that subscription cancels immediately, and any content managed via an access group, will not be accessible through the end of their last billing date.
 For instance, a user could subscribe to content on June 1 with a billing period of a month, essentially granting them subscriber access from June 1 through June 30.
 If the user chooses to cancel their subscription on June 3, their subscription immediately cancels, and they no longer have access to their content through the end of June.